 Baker's Pure Rye 1847

 With any collectible spirit or wine, it's important to verify the seal.
-Otherwise, the contents may not be original.
+A tampered seal could mean the contents aren't original.
 But all that was sealing this bottle was a lone, “naked” cork.
 No foil capsule, no tax strip, no laser-etched tamper-resistant cap… well, you get the idea.

 Fakers use new corks and dirty them up to look "old."
 Or they recycle an old cork... poorly.
 This cork exhibited all the classic shriveling and "crud" patterns that experts look for.
 But why was there no capsule, no covering seal of any kind?